 - Home improvements: Renovations are a common use for second mortgage funds because the assumption is that you'll repay the loan when you sell your home with a higher sales price.

 - Education: You may be able to set yourself up for a higher income.
 But as with other situations, you're creating a situation where you could face foreclosure.
 Standard student loans might be a better option.

 How To Get a Second Mortgage

 Shop around, and get quotes from at least three different sources.
 Be sure to include the following in your search:

 Get prepared for the process by getting your documents ready.
-This will make the process much easier and less stressful.
+That will make the process much easier and less stressful.